patrick-gleeson/favourite_language/Readme.md

 Documentation for the GitHub API can be found at http://developer.github.com.

 Any programming language and technology (within reason) can be used to complete the test.

+# Usage
+`bundle install` then `rspec --format doc` to verify tests and view documentation.

+`rubocop` to verify style adherence.

+`rails s` then visit `localhost:3000` to view in action.